-The most famous parade in Japan is the Kawasaki Halloween Parade (link in Japanese).
+The most famous parade in Japan is the Kawasaki Halloween Parade.
 The parade will happen from 2:30pm until 4pm on Sunday, October 28th.
 3,500 participants are expected to parade along the 1.5km course in the vicinity of JR Kawasaki Station and the nearby La Citadella shopping (or should that be chopping?) center.

 On the same day, there will be a slightly more family friendly event – the Halloween Pumpkin Parade in Harajuku/Omotesando.
 This parade is more of a local community event with lots of kids from surrounding schools joining in.
 While the Kawasaki parade might give you nightmares, this one will be so cute that it might upset those with a weak stomach.
 The parade takes place along Omotesando from 1pm to 2:15.
 Expect to see more fairies than you could ever imagine.
 Closest stations are Omotesando on the Tokyo Metro Chiyoda, Ginza and Hanzomon Lines and Meijijingumae/Harajuku on the Chiyoda and Fukutoshin Lines.